Exclusive: Ghosn, suffering from kidney failure, was arrested illegally - defense document

 Ghosn has high cholesterol and, as a result of treatment, suffers from chronic kidney failure and rhabdomyolysis, the defense said.
 Rhabdomyolysis is a syndrome where muscle fibers release their contents into the blood stream.

-Interrupting his treatment for the “convenience of prosecutors’ investigation” was “inhuman”, the defense said in the document.
+Interrupting his treatment for the “convenience of prosecutors’ investigation” was “inhuman”, the defense said.

+The documents also include an account from Ghosn’s wife, Carole, who said prosecutors prevented her from contacting her lawyer on the morning of her husband’s re-arrest.

+She said she was repeatedly subjected to body checks, forced to keep the bathroom door open when using the toilet, and that a female investigator was present in the bathroom when she undressed to take a shower.

 Reporting by Tim Kelly; Writing by David Dolan; Editing by Christopher Cushing